Parra homers against former team, Nationals top Giants 4-1

 The Giants have lost four straight games and seven of their last eight.
 They scored in the ninth on Brandon Crawford’s RBI double off Daniel Hudson after Tanner Rainey and Wander Suero combined for two scoreless innings.

 Anderson gave up four runs on four hits and three walks in three innings.
+He left his shortest career start with a blister on his middle finger.
 The 24-year-old rookie is winless in seven starts since June 28.

 The Giants were swept for the first time since May 28-30 by Arizona.
+They scored just four runs in the series, matching the fewest in a series of any length this year.

+“We’ve been on the other side where we couldn’t do anything wrong and right now that’s Washington, that’s what’s going for them,” Giants manager Bruce Bochy said.

+“We had some of that mojo going but we’ve lost a little bit of it and how we get it back is a big thing.
+Right now, we are just not clicking.”

 Adam Eaton got three hits and was hit by a pitch for Washington.